Northern Norway Travel Guide

 To explore the great Norwegian nature and the world-famous seasonally lights, it is a good idea to book a local adventure tour.
 Here you find attractions as snowmobiling, dogsledding, hiking, kayaking, biking, skiing, to mention few.
 All year round local tour operators arrange tours, or you can go by yourself, but we recommend tours with local guides.
 Through these fantastic adventures tours, you also have the best way to experience the local civilisation.

-You can also have a stay in an ice hotel made of snow up here.
+You can also have a stay in an ice hotel made of snow up here in Kirkenes.

 How to get here